viktornar/distillery-aws-example/README.md

 # Distillery AWS Example App

+Testing build.
 This application is intended to be used with the AWS guide in the Distillery documentation.

 ## Running Locally